jdmagasin/nifH_amplicons_DADA2/README.md

    - ASVs_to_AUIDS:  For combining results across runs of the pipeline: Merge abundance tables and assign new sequence identifiers (AUIDs).
   - Annotation:  Several tools for annotating _nifH_ ASVs.
   - Pre_pipeline:  Several tools for evaluating data sets before running them through the pipeline.
-  - Post_pipeline:  Quality filters for identifying ASVs that are not likely _nifH_.
+  - Post_pipeline:  Quality filters for identifying ASVs that are probably not _nifH_.

 - **bin:** Symbolic links to main scripts so they can be run easily from your unix-like shell.